This article has been updated from a previous version.

-But here’s the thing, lounge access has become incredibly popular over the years since many credit cards around the world now give you free access.
+But here’s the thing, being a LoungeKey member has become incredibly popular over the years since many credit cards worldwide now give you free access.
 I’ve definitely noticed an increase in traffic.
-Some people also think lounges are overrated, since you’re not really getting that much for what you pay.
-They argue that they would never pay for food in the airport and what you actually get in the lounge is usually of low quality.
-That may be true in some situations, but every lounge is different and I’ve been to enough to let you know what the benefits are and whether it’s worth getting a credit card with an annual fee that includes lounge access.
+Some people also think lounges are overrated since you’re not really getting that much for what you pay.
+They argue that they would never pay for food in the airport, and what you get in the lounge is usually of low quality.
+That may be true in some situations, but every lounge is different, and I’ve been to enough to let you know what the benefits are and whether it’s worth finding a credit card with lounge access.

-Mastercard Airport Experiences provided by LoungeKey is almost identical to a Priority Pass Membership which gives you access to 1,300 airport lounges globally so we’ll use that as our reference.
-A Standard Priority Pass Membership costs $99 USD ($131 CAD) and each individual visit is $32 USD ($42 CAD).
-That means the value of lounge access with the BMO World Elite Mastercard is $299 CAD annually which is clearly much higher than the annual fee.
+Mastercard Airport Experiences provided by LoungeKey is almost identical to having Priority Pass lounge access to 1,300 airport lounges globally, so we’ll use that as our reference.
+A Standard Priority Pass Membership costs US$99 (CA$131), and each visit is US$32 (CA$42).
+That means the value of lounge access with the BMO World Elite Mastercard is CA$299 annually, which is much higher than the annual fee.

 Although every lounge is different, you can expect the following: